Introduction to Transformers: an NLP Perspective: Efficient Models

 \subsection{Low-dimensional Models}

-In many practical applications, Transformer models are ``high-dimensional'' models.
+In many practical applications, Transformers are ``high-dimensional'' models.
 This is not only because the input and/or output data is in high-dimensional spaces, but also because some of the intermediate representations of the data in the model are high-dimensional.
-As discussed in Section \ref{sec:transformer-sparse-attention}, this high dimensionality arises in part from the steps of computing the attention matrix as in Eq. (\ref{eq:efficient-self-attetention-decoder-as}) (for ease of presentation, we repeat the equation here)
+As discussed in Section~\ref{sec:transformer-sparse-attention}, this high dimensionality arises in part from computing the weighted sum of value vectors, as in Eq. (\ref{eq:low-dim-self-attetention-decoder-as}) (repeated here for convenience)